ComScore

 • Why I Love It: vegetarian, special occasion-worthy, beginner-friendly

-No, these tarts aren't exclusively Jewish or traditioinal.
+No, these tarts aren't exclusively Jewish or traditional.
 However, apples and honey are a popular combination, particularly during Passover.
-Who are we to turn down goat cheese?
+Who am I to turn down goat cheese?
+"You can either bake this as individual tarts—as I have done—or as one large tart, in which case just roll out the puff pastry into a rectangle," recipe developer James Rich advises.

 purewow author